-Classes offered most Wednesday nights from 5:30 to 9 p.m: ONLINE ONLY VIA ZOOM until further notice.
+Classes offered most Wednesday nights from 5:30–9 p.m.
+Online via Zoom.
 You need a device with a camera and microphone — even a smartphone will do — to participate.
 The link will be provided to you after you register.

 Topics covered include: